 Acceptance into this program is highly competitive.
 Every year, the selection committee makes tough decisions to select the new PTP Fellows.
 PTP is a year long program consisting of two major components: regular workshop meetings and the mentoring relationship with your faculty member.
 Fellows also teach with their mentor, complete a peer observation, and conduct a professional development project.
 At the conclusion of the program, each fellow completes a teaching portfolio detailing his or her work and reflections from participating in the PTP program.

-Application to the program is open to doctoral students who plan careers as faculty members at colleges and universities, and up to 20 PTP fellows are selected each year in a university-wide competition.* Applications are due March 7 for the 2014-2015 PTP cohort.
-For further information on the application process, click here.
+Application to the program is open to doctoral students who plan careers as faculty members at colleges and universities, and up to 20 PTP fellows are selected each year in a university-wide competition.*

 * Participation in PTP also serves as one method to fulfill the mentored teaching experience requirement for NC State GAANN fellows.
 GAANN fellows are not currently eligible for funded fellowships.